Monday, 29 July 2024

 I set off up the track from the crowded parking below the dam, I had squeezed into the last space on a grassy bank before it fell away.
 The track climbs steeply and then runs westwards above the reservoir for about half a kilometre where a cairn of stones marks the start of a steep and boggy path, a party of three were hesitantly making their way down.
 The path improves as it enters the rockier domain and then eases as it follows a broad ridge before another section over peat bogs before the steeper climb to the 917m cairn that leads to a fine ridge walk of a kilometre to the summit of Meall Buidhe.

 The visibility was excellent and I had kept a reasonably steady pace all the way.
 It was just after 1pm so I stopped for some food and water and took a few photos of the wonderful panorama of mountains in all directions.
 The day had started cloudy but the blue skies were becoming dominant although Ben Nevis had its head in the clouds.
 As I was leaving, a group of four arrived and asked me to take some group photos of them.
-I thought they were three Filipino sisters with a boyfriend and muttered something about the sisters moving so I could get Ben Nevis in the background, it turned out that one was the mother, it made her day.
+I thought they were three Filipino sisters with a boyfriend and muttered something about the sisters moving so I could get Ben Nevis in the background, it turned out that one of the sisters was the mother, it made her day.

 The descent was fairly, quick, I stopped briefly to tidy up the cairn at 917 metres and gave it my usual tower finish, I must have done this on over a hundred summits.
 Some survive, some don't, and cairns frequently change in shape as the weather and other walkers indulge their tidiness, wreckful intent or artistic ambitions.
 The views across to Stuc an Lochain were improving all the time and I observed the relentlessly steep path that climbs from Loch an Daimh, vaguely remembering that it was not one of the more pleasant ascents.
 On several recent walks, I had kept a tally of the walkers that I had passed on the hill.
 Today there were 10 females and 8 males along with 7 dogs.
 It seems to match other recent outings.
 I arrived back at the car and changed my shoes, the first pair were wet and doused in mud.